omega8cc/boa/docs/MIGRATE-XOCT.md

 Site-level symlinks (`sites/*/files`, `sites/*/private`) remain symlinks
 pointing into the account tree, exactly as BOA/Aegir expects.

+The shared archive `/data/disk/arch` is handled the same way during `xoct transfer shared` (and by `xcopy`/`xmass`): if it has been relocated onto attached storage with [`migratefs`](MIGRATEFS.md) it is a symlink, so the tool resolves it (`readlink -f`, arch only — no blanket `--copy-links`) and materializes its contents as a real `/data/disk/arch` on the target.
+This keeps the SQL dumps and cluster backups transferring correctly whether or not `arch` is relocated.

 ### Verification (Recommended for Large Accounts)

 **On target, after import:**